pb111/Machine-Learning-with-Python/README.md

       - ### Supervised Learning : Classification Projects

-          * [Logistic Regression Project](https://github.com/pb111/Logistic-Regression-in-Python-Project/blob/master/Logistic%20Regression%20with%20Python%20and%20Scikit-Learn.ipynb): In this project, I train a binary classification Logistic Regression model to predict whether or not it will rain tomorrow in Australia.
+          * [Logistic Regression Project](https://github.com/pb111/Logistic-Regression-in-Python-Project/blob/master/Logistic%20Regression%20with%20Python%20and%20Scikit-Learn.ipynb): In this project, I train a binary Logistic Regression classifier to predict whether or not it will rain tomorrow in Australia.
 I have used **Rain in Australia** dataset from the Kaggle website.
-I have demonstrated feature Engineering techniques alongwith **Recursive Feature Elimination with Cross-validation**, **k-fold Cross Validation** and **GridSearch CV** in this project.
+I have demonstrated feature engineering techniques alongwith **Recursive Feature Elimination with Cross-validation**, **k-fold Cross Validation** and **GridSearch CV** in this project.

           * [Support Vector Machines Project](https://github.com/pb111/Support-Vector-Machines-Project/blob/master/Support%20Vector%20Machines%20with%20Python%20and%20Scikit-Learn.ipynb): In this project, I build a Support Vector Machines classifier to classify a Pulsar star.
 I have used the **Predicting a Pulsar Star** dataset from the Kaggle website.
-I have also discussed the **kernel trick** in this project.
+I have  discussed the **kernel trick** in this project.
 I have used **Stratified Cross-Validation** technique alongwith **GridSearch CV** in this project.

-          * [k Nearest Neighbours Project](https://github.com/pb111/k-Nearest-Neighbours-Project/blob/master/k%20Nearest%20Neighbours%20with%20Python%20and%20Scikit-Learn.ipynb): k Nearest Neighbours is a very simple machine learning algorithm.
-In this project, I build a k Nearest Neighbours classifier to classify the patients suffering from Breast Cancer.
+          * [k Nearest Neighbours Project](https://github.com/pb111/k-Nearest-Neighbours-Project/blob/master/k%20Nearest%20Neighbours%20with%20Python%20and%20Scikit-Learn.ipynb): k Nearest Neighbours is the simplest of all machine learning algorithms.
+In this project, I build a kNN classifier to classify the patients suffering from Breast Cancer.
 I have used the **Breast Cancer Wisconsin (Original) Data Set** from the UCI Machine Learning Repository.

           * [Naive Bayes Classification Project](https://github.com/pb111/Naive-Bayes-Classification-Project/blob/master/Na%C3%AFve%20Bayes%20Classification%20with%20Python%20and%20Scikit-Learn.ipynb): In this project, I build a Naïve Bayes Classifier to classify a person's salary.
 I implement Naive Bayes Classification with Python and Scikit-Learn to predict whether a person makes over 50K a year.
 I have used **Adult Data Set** from the UCI Machine Learning Repository website.